SamuelNoesslboeck/syact/README.md

 - Create an all-in-one library to control motors, read sensors and do basic calculations in rust.
 - Keep it as easy to use as possible
 - Specialize the library for hobbyists and tinkerers
+- Offer options for static aswell as dynamic typings

 ## In Action